Effective Data Visualization

 This second edition is now in full color AND has two totally new chapters.
 We have amassed the largest collection of QUALITATIVE visualization options ever published.
 And I’m giving you a full chapter on how to make interactive dashboards right inside Excel.

-I want you to be a ninja rockstar.
+I want you to be a dataviz rockstar.

-Preorders have been so strong that this book has already been the #1 New Release in Social Science on Amazon!
+This book was the #1 New Release in Social Science on Amazon!
 Amazing!

 Already have the book?